isomerpages/nlb-IOHA2020/_papers/p2a---exhibiting-oral-history.md

 •	The testing of novel methodologies to create an extended understanding of social histories

-Esther Johnson (MA, Royal College of Art) works at the intersection of artist film and documentary.
+<b>Esther Johnson</b> (MA, Royal College of Art) works at the intersection of artist film and documentary.
 Her poetic portraits focus on alternative social histories and the relationship between archival material, memory and storytelling.
 She is particularly interested in neglected and marginal stories that may otherwise remain hidden or ignored.
 Recurring themes include heritage, tradition, folklore, regeneration, and exploration of architectural vernaculars and the inhabited environment.
 Work has broadcast on television and radio, and exhibited internationally in 40+ countries including at BFI London Film Festival; CPH:Dox, Copenhagen; ICA, London; NASA, California; International Documentary Film Festival Amsterdam; Istanbul Biennial; SXSW, and Tate galleries.
 Esther is a former recipient of the prestigious Philip Leverhulme Research Prize in Performing & Visual Arts and is Professor of Film and Media Arts at Sheffield Hallam University, UK.
 Her current feature film DUST & METAL is in production in Vietnam and supported by the British Council.
 Her Twitter handle is @BlanchePictures, while her Instagram handle is @Blanche_Pictures.

-Keywords: archive; architecture; artist moving image; cooperative movement; documentary; nightclubs; oral testimonies; public art; social history
+<b>Keywords:</b> archive; architecture; artist moving image; cooperative movement; documentary; nightclubs; oral testimonies; public art; social history

-Kanako Sasaki (Japan) Revitalizing and Reconstructing the Town of Namie by Archiving Memories: Introducing the Digital Calendar NAMIE HOURS
+<b>Kanako Sasaki (Japan)</b> Revitalizing and Reconstructing the Town of Namie by Archiving Memories: Introducing the Digital Calendar NAMIE HOURS

 Fukushima evacuees from the nuclear explosion in 2011 have been oppressing their own voice to speak about their lives, because of the stigmatization of being an evacuee.
 Many of their stories and voices are stored away and forgotten.
 This artistic project aims to provide a place where they can feel at home and are securely able to express their own voice, as well as to hand over local stories permanently to the next generation by introducing artistic expression.